Pushkaraggg/SQL-Alchemy/README.md

---Identify customers who have invested in at least two funds with opposite performance trends --(one increasing and the other decreasing) over the last 6 months.
+#### Identify customers who have invested in at least two funds with opposite performance trends (one increasing and the other decreasing) over the last 6 months.
 ```sql
 CREATE TABLE Customerss (
     CustomerID INT PRIMARY KEY,